Men seen hauling away one of the pit bulls that killed Ronnie Waldo.

-UPDATE 03/03/11: To our dismay and delight, the owner of the pit bulls that killed Ronnie Waldo has been charged with manslaughter.
+UPDATE 03/03/11: To our dismay and delight, the owner of the pit bulls that brutally attacked and killed Ronnie Waldo has been charged with manslaughter.
 James Casey Swanson, 30, of Topsy Road was arrested Thursday morning after the charges were issued by a special grand jury.
-We encourage readers to take a good look at Mr. Casey, as he represents "the classic" pit bull owner who almost always walks away untouched after a brutal mauling.
+We encourage readers to take a good look at Mr. Casey, as he represents the "exhausted cliche" pit bull owner who nearly always walks away without consequences after a devastating attack.

 01/31/11: Fatal Dog Attack Ruled Accidental